What are ticks?

 American Dog Tick

-The American dog tick attacks a wide variety of hosts, including humans and dogs, but rarely infests homes.
+The American dog tick feeds on a wide variety of hosts, including humans and dogs, but rarely infests homes.
 Adults are chestnut brown with white spots or streaks on their backs.
-Unfed adults are about 1/8-inch long.
-Engorged females become slate gray and may expand to a length of 1/2-inch.
-Larvae and nymphs feed mostly on small rodents, while adults feed on dogs, cattle, other animals and humans.
-These ticks are widely distributed throughout North America and are especially prevalent in the southern United States and in coastal and other humid areas.
-They are attracted by the scent of animals, and humans most often encounter them near roads, paths, trails and recreational areas.
+Engorged females become slate gray and may expand to a length of 1/2” (10-12 mm).
+Larvae and nymphs feed mostly on small rodents, while adults feed on dogs, cattle, other animals, and humans.
+These ticks are widely distributed throughout the Midwest, the Pacific Northwest, and eastern United States, as well as east of Saskatchewan in Canada.
+They are attracted by the scent of animals, and humans most often encounter them near roads, paths, trails, and recreational areas.
 Although present all year round, American dog ticks are most numerous in the spring.

-The female dog tick lays 4000 to 6500 eggs and then dies.
-The eggs hatch into seed ticks in about 36 to 57 days.
+The female dog tick lays 4,000 to 6,500 eggs and then dies.
 The unfed larvae crawl in search of a host and can live up to 540 days without food.
-When they find a small rodent or mammal, the larvae attach and feed for approximately 5 days.
-The larvae then drop off the host and molt into nymphs.
-The nymphs crawl in search of a rodent host, attach to a suitable host, and engorge with blood in 3 to11 days.
 Nymphs can live without food for up to 584 days.
 That's over a year-and-a-half!

 Adults crawl in search of dogs or large animals for a blood meal.
 Adult American dog ticks can live for up to two years without food.
-American dog tick adults can be found in a "waiting position" on grass or other low vegetation along roads, paths and trails.
+They can be found in a waiting position on grass or other low vegetation along roads, paths, and trails.
 As an animal passes by, the tick will crawl onto it and soon start feeding.
 The males remain on the host for an indefinite period of time alternately feeding and mating.
-The females feed, mate, become engorged, and then drop off to lay their eggs.
+The females feed, mate, become engorged, and then drop off the animal to lay their eggs.

 The American dog tick requires from three months to three years to complete a life cycle.
-It is typically an outdoor tick and is dependent on climatic and environmental conditions for its eggs to hatch.
+It typically is dependent on climatic and environmental conditions for its eggs to hatch.

 Lone Star Tick

 Adult lone star ticks are various shades of brown or tan.
-Females have single silvery-white spots on their backs and males have scattered white spots.
-Unfed adults are about 1/3-inch long, but after feeding females may be 1/2-inch long.
-Larvae and nymphs parasitize small wild animals, birds and rodents, while adults feed on larger animals such as dogs and cattle.
+The female has a single silvery-white spot on their back and males have scattered white spots.
+After feeding, females may be 1/2” (10-12 mm) long.
+Larvae and nymphs parasitize small wild animals, birds, and rodents, while adults feed on larger animals such as dogs and cattle.

 "Lone star ticks live in wooded and brushy areas."

 All three stages of the lone star tick will bite dogs and humans.
 These ticks live in wooded and brushy areas and are most numerous in the underbrush along creeks and river bottoms and near animal resting places.
-Lone star ticks are present throughout the year, but peak adult and nymphal populations may occur from March to May.
-A second nymphal peak may occur again in July or August, while peak larval activity is reached in mid-June or July.
+Lone star ticks are present throughout the year, but peak populations may occur from March to July.
+Regionally, they can be found in the Midwest, eastern, and southeastern, and United States.
+The range of the lone star tick may be expanding with the re-introduction and increased populations of white-tailed deer in many areas of the eastern US.

 These ticks are usually found in wooded areas along trails.
+They are distributed through the Midwest and eastern United States, as well as throughout Canada with the highest proportion in Ontario.
 The larvae and nymphs are active in the spring and early summer; adults may be active in both the spring and fall.
-The deer or blacklegged tick can transmit Lyme disease and possibly ehrlichiosis to dogs and humans.
+The deer or black-legged tick can transmit Lyme disease and possibly Ehrlichia and Anaplasma to dogs and people.
+Powassan virus can also be transmitted by the black-legged tick to people.

 Brown Dog Tick

-The brown dog tick (also known as the kennel tick) is found through most of the United States and can transmit ehrlichiosis.
+The brown dog tick (also known as the kennel tick) is found through most of the United States and Canada and can transmit Ehrlichia.
 This tick feeds on dogs, but rarely bites people.
-Unlike the other species of ticks, its life cycle allows it to survive and develop indoors.
-In fact, the brown dog tick is the only tick species that can complete its entire life cycle completely indoors.
+Unlike the other species of ticks, its life cycle allows it to survive and develop indoors which means it can establish itself in colder climates.
 The brown dog tick is found primarily in kennels or homes with dogs, where it may be found hiding in cracks, behind radiators, under rugs and furniture, and on draperies and walls.

 "This tick is tropical in origin and does not survive long, cold winters outdoors."

-The adult is reddish-brown and about 1/8-inch long, and usually attaches around the ears or between the toes of a dog to feed.
-After feeding, a female may engorge to ½-inch long.
-She then drops off the dog and crawls into a hiding place where she may lay as many as 3,000 eggs.
+The adult is reddish-brown and usually attaches around the ears or between the toes of a dog to feed.
+After feeding, a female may engorge to 1/2” (10-12 mm) long.
+She then drops off the dog and crawls into a hiding place where she may lay as many as 5,000 eggs.
 This tick is tropical in origin and does not survive long, cold winters outdoors.

 How can ticks be prevented?

 There are many different types of tick preventatives available in the marketplace.
-Some require less effort on the part of the owner than others.
 Some products are available over the counter, while others are only available through your veterinarian.
 There are effective monthly preventatives that are typically applied to the skin at the back of the neck and represent a convenient method of control for these external parasites.
+This includes Frontline Plus® (only available in the USA) and Advantix®.
+In recent years, the topical preventive Bravecto® has been developed and lasts for 3 months when applied topically.
+Additionally, there are chewable products such as Nexgard® and Simparica® that are given monthly; or chewable Bravecto® which is given every 3 months.
 Your veterinarian will make specific recommendations to keep your pet parasite free.

 What should I do if I find a tick on me or my dog?

-Use blunt tweezers or disposable gloves to handle the tick.
+Use fine tipped tweezers or disposable gloves to handle the tick.
 If you must use your fingers, shield them with a tissue or paper towel.
 Infectious agents may be contracted through mucous membranes or breaks in the skin simply by handling infected ticks.
-This is especially important for people who "de-tick" pets because ticks infesting dogs and other domestic animals can carry Lyme disease, anaplasmosis, ehrlichiosis, Rocky Mountain Spotted Fever, or other diseases capable of infecting humans.
+This is especially important for people who de-tick pets because ticks infesting dogs and other domestic animals can carry multiple diseases capable of infecting humans.

 "Infectious agents may be contracted through mucous membranes or breaks in the skin simply by handling infected ticks."